jayminwest/TeachNicheOfficial/ai_docs/issues/LESSON_CREATION_BUGS.md

 The uploader was stuck in the loading state showing "Preparing upload..." because:
 - The `startUpload` function in `useVideoUpload` was never automatically called on component mount
 - There was no error handling for the initial API call failure in the UI
-- The API endpoint `/api/mux/upload` may have been failing to respond correctly
+- The API endpoint `/api/mux/upload` was failing to respond correctly due to missing Mux service implementation
+- The Mux client was not properly initialized or configured

 **Fixed by:**
+- Created a comprehensive Mux service implementation in `app/services/mux.ts`
 - Added a new `initializeUpload` function that's automatically called on component mount
 - Added a new 'initializing' state to better represent what's happening
-- Improved error handling during initialization
+- Improved error handling during initialization with proper retry logic
-- Separated status messages from error messages
-- Added better error reporting for API failures
+- Added environment variable validation to ensure Mux credentials are properly set
 - Added cache-busting parameters to prevent stale responses
 - Implemented a retry count mechanism to track and limit retries
-- Enhanced error UI in the VideoUploader component to show clear error messages with retry options
+- Enhanced error reporting for API failures with detailed error messages

 **Implementation Details:**
+- Created a proper `app/services/mux.ts` implementation with comprehensive error handling
 - Modified `app/hooks/use-video-upload.ts` to add retry tracking and improved error handling
 - Updated `app/api/mux/upload/route.ts` to validate response data and provide better error messages
-- Enhanced `app/components/ui/video-uploader.tsx` to show appropriate UI based on upload status
+- Updated mock implementations in `__mocks__/services/mux.ts` for testing

 ### Issue 2: Authentication Flow Issues ✅ FIXED
 The authentication issue had multiple components: